waltmoorhouse/rpi_ws281x/README.md

 Now, you can write a Java program and include the RaspberryPiWs2811LedStripJNI.java file and call the native methods just like any other Java class.
 Just remember that you must call
 ``System.loadLibrary("RaspberryPiWs2811LedStripJNI");``
 before using any of the native method.

+If you are unsure about your settings, I recommend using scons to compile the test C app and run it to determine what your LED string type is, etc.

 rpi_ws281x
 ==========